nvpro-samples/gl_vk_threaded_cadscene/README.md

 The entire scene is encoded in a single big command-buffer, and re-used every frame.
 - **vk re-use obj-level cmd**
 Every object in the scene has its own small secondary command-buffer.
 This means less optimal state transitions, as each command-buffer must be self contained, there is no state inheritance (other than the rendertarget being used).
 At render time all the secondaries are referenced by a primary command-buffer that is built per-frame.
 Given the very few per-object commands, this serves rather as experiment and is not a recommended rendering method.
-- **vk MT cmd worker process**
+- **vk MT cmd main submit**
 Each thread has FRAMES many CommandBufferPools, which are cycled through.
 At the beginning the pool is reset and command-buffers are generated from it in chunks.
-Using another pool every frame avoids the use of fences. ```USE_THREADED_SECONDARIES``` define controls whether the threaded command-buffers are secondaries (default).
+Using another pool every frame avoids the use of additional fences.
+Secondary commandbuffers are generated on the worker threads and passed for enqueing into a primary commandbuffer that is later submitted on the main thread.
-- **vk MT cmd main process**
+- **vk MT cmd worker submit**
-Same as above just that the command-buffers are passed to main thread for submission/addition to the primary command-buffer.
+This time we use primary commandbuffers and directly submit them to the queue from the worker threads.
+This means we use less optimal renderpasses (need to load/store, instead of clear/store) and we increased the amount of queue submissions, making this slower than the above.

 If the driver supports the new "VK_NVX_device_generated_commands" extension, you will see additional renderers